-Student Athlete Registration- FamilyID
+Student Athlete Registration-FamilyID

-The Skaneateles Central School District now offers the convenience of online registration for athletics through FamilylD.
+The Skaneateles Central School District now offers the convenience of online registration for athletics through FamilyID.
 This process takes the place of the paper athletic eligibility health form.
 The registration process needs to be completed within 30 days of the start of each season in which an athlete participates.
-Students will not be allowed to participate until their registrations through FamilylD are completed.
-From the main page of the Skaneateles website, click on "Athletic Registration", then click on "Student Athlete Registration."
+Students will not be allowed to participate until their registrations through FamilyID are completed.
+From the main page of the Skaneateles CSD website, click on "Athletics", then "Athletics Registration."